 What I am and Why, the Free-Will Version?

 I was L-O-V-E-D when I was a child.
-My mama, my Oak…she showed emotion and was so loving.
-My granny, my other mother, the support friends of my mom…I saw and felt love and emotion growing up.
-Daddy…he loved me, but it was shown differently.
-He was not emotional (a police officer) and I had to initiate affection.
+My mama, my Oak, showed emotion and was so loving.
+My granny, my other mother, and the support friends my mom.
+I saw and felt love and emotion growing up.
+Daddy loved me, but it was shown differently.
+He was not emotional (a police officer), and I had to initiate affection.

 The Path I Chose

 As a person with a Master’s in Marriage and Family Therapy, I can tell you what I do.
-Yet, I can’t take my own advice.
-It’s like I’m stuck in sludge and my feet are trying to move, yet they are stuck.
+Yet, I can’t take my advice.
+It’s like I’m stuck in sludge, and my feet are trying to move, yet they are stuck.
 My therapist said that I dissociate and have a dissociative personality.
 To dissociate means a “disconnection and lack of continuity between thoughts, memories, surroundings, actions, and identity.”
 For me, this comes from severe Posttraumatic Stress Disorder.
-I just check out.
+I check out.

-You are not Very Emotional
+You are not Very Emotional.

 Whether it’s natural self-control or a deliberate decision, you seem detached and don’t often show your emotions.
-You are alert and self-possessed and you refuse to be blinded by your feelings.
+You are alert and self-possessed and refuse to be blinded by your feelings.

-However, since expressing our emotions is a way of coping with things, being indifferent is in itself an emotional response.
+However, since expressing our emotions is a way of coping with things, being indifferent is an emotional response.
 But whatever the reality is, you come across as cold and give the impression that you are withdrawn and isolated from the world around you.
 You don’t want to seem like a conformist, so you rarely express an opinion, whatever it is, not even if it’s to let people know that you are in a good mood or that you are happy.

-I just don’t know.
+I don’t know.